PhilippSchindler/EthDKG/README.md

 Or you can use the command `utils.mine_block()` to instruct `ganache` to immediately mine a new block, a feature we use extensively to speed up our automated tests.
 Our utils, automatically handle the connection to the local `ganache` or `geth` client and can also be used to interface with deployed contracts (see e.g. the `utils.get_contract` function).

+## Donations

+If you like the project or want to support its future development, any donations are of course highly appreciated:

+Ethereum: `0x8e20877D39AE8Ca118341b1B62787d8e38515e1f`
+Bitcoin: `1JLLvvrzCYDKyzfpPQo5mjRdfWj8o8Tnq`

 ## Security Notice

 This software is provided "as is", without warranty of any kind, express or implied (see [MIT license](LICENSE)).